British Bangladeshis: Housing

+Economics

 British Bangladeshis are around three times more likely to be in poverty compared to their white counterparts, according to a 2015 report entitled 'Ethnic Inequalities' by the Centre for Social Investigation (CSI) at Nuffield College at University of Oxford.
 The research found that poverty rate is 46% of people of Bangladeshi background – compared with 16% for the white British in 2009–11.
 "Bangladeshi background are also more likely to have a limiting long-term illness or disability and to live in more crowded conditions," it noted.

-In Tower Hamlets, an estimated one-third of young Bangladeshis are unemployed, one of the highest such rates in the country.
+Research from the Resolution Foundation published in 2020 has found that the ethnic group has the second lowest median family wealth per adult at £31,000 and the lowest mean family net wealth per adult at £88,000.